F5Networks/TunMesh/20240429.TunMesh/docs/api_flows.md

 ### 2: B -> A encrypted secret response

 This is the response to the session request in step 1.

-This request is signed by G.
-The auth used depends on the request auth.
-If R uses session auth the G will also use session auth.
-If R uses cluster auth G will use cluster auth.

 As this is a response to an established connection injecting data will be very difficult.

 A MITM attack is impractical as the response is both signed with a JWT token and the response is encrypted with R's private key.
 To MITM this leg of the flow an attacker would need to compromise both G to R's session token and R's RSA key.

-This request is resilient to eavesdropping due to the internal encryption in use, beyond the outer API TLS encryption.
+This request is resilient to eavesdropping due to the internal encryption in use, in addition to the outer API TLS encryption.

 Packet TX
 ---------